5th March 2018

 Within hours, the innocuous live streaming had gone viral and eventually attracted more than 700,000 views, causing Periscope to crash (its capacity at the time only supported 10 per cent of that figure).

-The phenomenon also lead to a spike in the Twitter share price leading Jack Dorsey, CEO of Twitter, to email Julie to thank her for increasing his share price and ‘finding a use for Periscope’.
+A spike in the share price of Twitter (which owned Periscope) led Jack Dorsey, CEO of Twitter, to email Julie to thank her for the boost and for ‘finding a use for Periscope’.

 Despite Drummond Central’s appetite for delivering pioneering work and its proven international results, Julie and Stephen have felt no need to open additional offices in London or elsewhere.